andrei-kukharev/tf_object_detection/README.md

 # tf_object_detection
 Object detection and image classification with Tensorflow and Keras.
-- Running neural networks on the Raspberry-Pi platform.
+- Running neural network models on the Raspberry-Pi platform.
 - Dataset preprocessing with PIL.